-Celtics win play-off opener with late Tatum score
+Tatum gives Celtics win as Irving sparks controversy

-NBA play-offs: Jayson Tatum scores buzzer-beater as Boston Celtics go 1-0 up
+NBA play-offs: Jayson Tatum gives Boston Celtics win as Kyrie Irving gesture sparks controversy

 Last updated on .From the section Basketball